chrismroberts/pdfgen-service/readme.md

 #### Request Format

-The service accepts `application/json` formatted requests on the root, e.g. `http://localhost:3000`.
+The service accepts `application/json` formatted POST requests on the root, e.g. `http://localhost:3000`.
 HTML you wish to convert to PDF must be Base64 encoded before sending in the request, e.g:

 `<h2>Open the pod bay doors, Hal</h2>`